How to Master Cross Country Running

 - Don't overdress.
 It might be chilly when you start but you'll soon warm up.
 Unless it’s the depth of winter shorts, vest and gloves should be fine.

 - For serious runners check out the course beforehand for potential bottlenecks and the run into the finish.

 - Start your race positively, without running so fast your legs are left heavy from a spike in lactic acid.
-If you start at the back, it can be difficult to overtake in narrow parts of a course.
+However bear in mind that if you start at the back, it might be difficult to overtake in narrow parts of a course.

 - Try to achieve the best line to save energy.
 It may be worth taking a longer route around boggy areas to conserve energy.
 Running straight through deep, long puddles isn’t always the best option, even if it is the most direct path.

 - Attack muddy areas – don’t fear the mud!

 - Don’t sprint at the bottom of a hill; it’s better to run at an even pace up a hill so you can run hard off the top.